LizzieeLovett/befriend-a-bear/README.md

 At the end of the form there is an **Enquire Now** button which triggers a **modal** to appear when clicked.
 The content on the modal depends on the data within the form.
 As well as the usual html validation checks, custom javascript loops through each form field to check for errors.
 If errors are detected, this is fed back to the user via the modal and the form is not submitted.
 If the fields pass **validation**, the user is thanked for their submission and the form is submitted.

+##### 404:

+The website also has a customised 404 html page for when the user navigates to a non existent page within the website.
+Whilst all of the links in the website have been tested as detailed in TESTING.md, this page is useful in case of user error or any future developments that may contain errors with page links.

 #### Sprint 1 Features

 - Game Title - Exists on every page, is distinctive and allows users to get a feel for the game.
 Clicking the logo returns users to the home page as per convention.